The Farmington Convention and Visitors Bureau has provided these local attractions near their area.

 #84 CR 2900, Aztec, NM 87410

-Petrified logs and other fossils are scattered among the numerous colorful landforms and unique geological features of this federally protected area.
-The best formations can be reached by hiking 2 miles east from the Bisti parking area for exceptional hiking and photography opportunities.
-Primitive camping is possible, but no services or water are available.
+Home to some of the most astonishing landscapes in the world.
+Natural arches, hoodoos, desert spires petrified logs and other fossils are scattered among the approximate 60 square miles of numerous colorful landforms and unique geological features of this federally protected area.
+The best formations can be reached by hiking 2 miles east from the Bisti parking area.
+At first glance, you will see why photographers, hikers and explorers from around the world are drawn to the Bisti.
+Primitive camping is possible, but no service or water are available.
 The wilderness area is located 37 miles south of Farmington on Hwy.
 371, traveling 2 miles down CR 7297, which is a gravel road.

 Chaco Culture National Historical Park